Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

 These instructions are from [[http://sekati.com/etc/install-nodejs-on-debian-squeeze]]

-Last of all, you need to install the execjs gem.
+Last of all, you need to install the execjs gem

     sudo gem install execjs

 ## Congrats!
 You have all your dependencies installed.
 Go back to [[Installing and Running Diaspora]].